LRGASP/lrgasp-submissions/README.md

 # lrgasp-submissions

-Definition and validators for testing LRGASP submissions
+Documentation and software for submitting to the
+Long Read Genome Annotation Assessment Project (LRGASP).

 ## Documentation